pascalreinhold/REDRES/docs/user_manual/6windows.md

 The main window is where any active experiment or event is displayed.

-### Navigation
+### Navigation/Controls

 You can move the camera through the scene to view your simulation from any angle.
 Use `wasd` to move forward, backward, left and right, `q` and `e` to move up and down,
 `r` and `f` to roll the camera.
+Using the `scroll wheel` you can move the camera forwards and backwards as well.

 While holding `control + left click` you can rotate the scene around the origin.
 Note that this does not rotate the camera but rather the scene itself.
-Using the `scroll wheel` you can move the camera forwards and backwards as well.
+Pressing `shift + left click` on any atom will mark the atom as selected.
+Depending on the current mode, it will appear in either green for the [Measuring Mode](#measure) or light steel blue for the [Tagging Mode](#select-and-tag).
+By using `Shift + left click` on empty space/background, you can undo all current selections.

 By pressing `Tab` you can toggle between the isometric and orthographic perspective.